1j01/guitar/README.md

 Timing is also not recorded yet.
 So it's not very useful for recording tabs, although you could certainly use it as an interactive chart at the least.

+You can highlight different types of scales, a feature I first implemented in [Tri-Chromatic Keyboard][].
+It should be much more useful here, since you can learn how to play a guitar with it!
+(as opposed to an instrument that virtually no-one has, including me)

 ----

 Uses [tuna][] audio effects library.